PrithivirajDamodaran/FlashRank/README.md

         * `rank-T5-flan` (Best non cross-encoder reranker) [Model card](https://huggingface.co/bergum/rank-T5-flan)
         * `ms-marco-MultiBERT-L-12`  (Multi-lingual, [supports 100+ languages](https://github.com/google-research/bert/blob/master/multilingual.md#list-of-languages))
         * `ce-esci-MiniLM-L12-v2` [FT on Amazon ESCI dataset](https://github.com/amazon-science/esci-data) (This is interesting because most models are FT on MSFT MARCO Bing queries) [Model card](https://huggingface.co/metarank/ce-esci-MiniLM-L12-v2)
+        * `rank_zephyr_7b_v1_full` (4-bit-quantised GGUF) [Model card](https://huggingface.co/castorini/rank_zephyr_7b_v1_full) (Offers very competitive performance, with large context window and relatively faster for a 4GB model)
     - Models in roadmap:
         * InRanker
-    - Why only sleeker models?
+    - Why sleeker models are preferred ?
 Reranking is the final leg of larger retrieval pipelines, idea is to avoid any extra overhead especially for user-facing scenarios.
 To that end models with really small footprint that doesn't need any specialised hardware and yet offer competitive performance are chosen.
 Feel free to raise issues to add support for a new models as you see fit.

 ## 🚀 Installation: